Alex-Lloyd-93/PGR_Training_fMRI_2020/Lecture_1.md

     - Github for Poets.
 Watch the following tutorial videos for familiarization with Git: (A lot of these will be covered in the lecture)

-      -- Intro to Github
+      a.
+Intro to Github
           https://www.youtube.com/watch?v=BCQHnlnPusY

-      -- Branches
+      b.
+Branches
           https://www.youtube.com/watch?v=oPpnCh7InLY

-      -- Forks and Pull Request
+      c.
+Forks and Pull Request
           https://www.youtube.com/watch?v=_NrSWLQsDL4

-      -- Rename the Repository
+      d.
+Rename the Repository
           https://help.github.com/en/github/administering-a-repository/renaming-a-repository